SFoskitt/sfoskitt.github.io/_posts/2025-06-19-Day-2-100-days-of-code.md

 Welcome to Day 2.
 Coding problems and fun times ahead.

 Today I spent my hour (hour plus) of code on HackerRank, switching things up from Leetcode.
-HackerRank allows users to enter their own custom test cases, which I lik.
+HackerRank allows users to enter their own custom test cases, which I like.
 However, I'm now seeing their "easy" problems are kind of easy.
 But I also notice there is a primary difference - HackerRank starts the user with the basics of the language; Leetcode starts the user with the basics of algorithms and data structures.
 All of this is useful for me.
 I may bounce back and forth between them, we'll see.

 Stay tuned...